smashingboxes/taperole/README.md

 dev_key_files:
   - dev_keys/your_name.pub
 ```
+7. Copy all developers public keys into the `dev_keys` directory.
-7. Add this to your gitignore.
+8. Add this to your gitignore.
 ```
 # Ignore this stuff for Taperole
 config/secrets.yml
 config/database.yml
 ```
-8. If it isn't automatically, comment out front end stuff:
+9. If it isn't automatically, comment out front end stuff:
  * `# fe_deploy` in omnibox.yml
  * `# - frontend_deploy` in deploy.yml

-9. git add and commit and push to master
+10. git add and commit and push to master
-10. Run `$ tape ansible everything.` This will take a long time, so grab a sandwich or something.
+11. Run `$ tape ansible everything.` This will take a long time, so grab a sandwich or something.
-11. This should chug right along until it gets to
+12. This should chug right along until it gets to
 ```
 TASK: [backend_config | Ask for secrets.yml] **********************************
 ok: [159.203.126.223] => {